akifuji/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

+Welcome!
+I am a second year graduate student majoring in social psychology at the University of Tokyo.
+I have mainly studied the effect of a sense of fairness on prosocial/proself behavior in social dilemma.
+In my free time, I enjoy drawing pictures and watching a documentary on wild animals.
-I am studying the role of fairness in social dilemma as a graduate student at the University of Tokyo.
-Due to my experiences studying commerce as an undergraduate student at Hitotsubashi University, as well as studying psychology as an exchange student at the University of British Columbia, Canada, I have developed an interest in justice and fairness; game theory and social dilemma; and organizational citizenship behavior.
+# Due to my experiences studying commerce as an undergraduate student at Hitotsubashi University, as well as studying psychology as an exchange student at the University of British Columbia, Canada, I have developed an interest in justice and fairness; cooperation and prosociality; and organizational citizenship behavior.